dmgatti/GBRS_Tutorial/episodes/prepare-reference-genome.md

 genome and the modified genome.

-## Creating Pseudogenomes and Imputed Transcriptomes
+## Creating Pseudo-reference Genomes and Transcriptomes

 The first step in creating the reference files for GBRS is to create a set of genomes and transcriptomes with SNPs and Indels from other strains inserted